4. Component details¶

 The above conceptual model can be applied recursively: the Data Consumer can integrate the Data into a new Data Product that can be used by other Data Consumers, who can in turn create new Data Products.
 It provides convenient mechanisms for data licensors or data controllers to control who is using their data and to revoke usage agreements.

-The above model blocks subsequent data transmissions between the Data Provider and the Data Provider when the Data Usage Agreement is revoked and hence provides a more robust mechanism than the usual cascading mechanism where the chain of revocations will be broken if one of the participants in the usage chain is deficient.
+Indeed, the above model blocks subsequent data transmissions between the Data Product Provider and the Data Consumer when the Data Usage Agreement is revoked and hence it provides a more robust mechanism than the usual cascading mechanism where the chain of revocations will be broken if one of the participants in the usage chain is deficient.

 In order to better support the right to oblivion, it is recommended that the Data Space defines a general policy mandating each participant to check the Data Usage Agreement validity before reusing the data.
 How a participant implements this policy depends on its own internal data management procedures and is outside the scope of Gaia-X.